Need Help? Contact Us or call 1-800-345-6296 Live Chat

 Ralph Vaughan Williams/arr.
 Carol Lynn Mizell

-Rhosymedre (meaning "lovely" in Welsh) is the name of a hymn tune written in the 19th century, named after the village of Rhosymedre in Wrexham, Wales.
+Rhosymedre (meaning "lovely" in Welsh) is a hymn tune written in the 19th century and named after the village of Rhosymedre in Wrexham, Wales.
 The tune was used by Vaughan Williams as the basis of the second movement of his organ …

 Level:L3